 You love being a Mom and marvel every day at your tiny miracle, but make no mistake you miss your sleep!

 You wake up exhausted every morning reminiscing of your pre-children days when you could sleep in as late as you wanted.
-You and your spouse are in this repeated nightly cycle of doing whatever it takes to make your baby sleep, hoping to buy yourselves two or three hours of shut eye.
+You and your spouse are in a repeated nightly cycle of doing whatever it takes to make your baby sleep, hoping to buy yourselves two or three hours of shut-eye.

-You’ve tried “all the things” but nothing is working, and you are in a ground hog day of exhaustion and desperation wondering if you just have to accept the fact that this is your new normal.
+You’ve tried “all the things,” but nothing is working, and you're in a ground hog day of exhaustion and desperation wondering if you just have to accept the fact that this is your new normal!?

 Hi, I’m Caroline, founder of Bedtime Boss.
 I was once that desperate and exhausted Mom, but I came out on the other side.
 So can you.

 I help exhausted moms and dads get their babies and toddlers sleeping through the night.
-They have endured months of no sleep, tried everything, and are desperate for help.
 I coach parents through a gentle process that will have their child peacefully sleeping through the night in as little as ten days - leaving them refreshed, recharged and loving parenthood.

 My Journey into Sleep Consulting